 - For general advice on beginning use of Intel MKL visit the Getting Started Tutorial

-This article is intended to help the users to get started on intel® MKL fast.
-Please click the topic you are interested from the below table.
+This article is intended to help users get started with intel® MKL quickly.
+Please click the topic you are interested in from the below table.

 Please register your product using your preferred email address.
 This helps Intel recognize you as a valued customer in the support forum and insures that you will be notified of product updates.
 You can read Intel's Online Privacy Notice Summary if you have any questions regarding the use of your email address for software product registration.